acampergue-camptocamp/blog-article-cicd/README.md

 existing development environment. ![Gitlab](https://about.gitlab.com), an end-to-end software development platform, integrates natively security testing plugins which we just need to activate to get security results aggregated into the dedicated dashboard.

+Once the Gitlab plugins are activated, the vulnerability report can be reviewed directly via Gitlab's interface.

 ![Gitlab Security Dashboard](./Gitlab_sec_dashboard.png)

 Those results can eventually be pulled via the Gitlab API and included into your own customized pipelines.